 The Woburn companies opened a brisk fire then fell back toward the second turn in the road, firing from new positions as opportunity allowed.
 As the British column plunged ahead through the turn of the road they were soon met by a heavy fire from their left (west side of the road).
 One participant said the British suffered “more deadly injury than at any one place from Concord to Charlestown.
 Eight or more of their number were killed on the spot and no doubt many wounded.”
-Learn more on our website!
-Elm Brook Hill (U.S. National Park Service) (nps.gov)
+Learn more about the fighting at Elm Brook Hill (U.S. National Park Service) (nps.gov).

 The first shots of the American Revolution occurred at roughly 5:30 in the morning, April 19, 1775.
 In the space of no more than a few minutes life for the people of Lexington had changed forever.
 Eight of their neighbors and relatives were dead and ten were wounded.
 What they did next is a testimony to their courage and the leadership of Captain Parker.

-With over a thousand Colonial Militia closing on the column quickly, the British rear-guard passed the Whittemore house and the Bull Tavern before ascending the sloped sides of the Bluff.
-From this commanding viewpoint covered by trees the Regulars watched Colonial militia advance to toward the Tavern, a building that Reading militia man Rev. Edmund Foster knew as “Benjamin’s Tavern.”
+With over a thousand Colonial Militia closing in on the column quickly, the British rear-guard passed the Whittemore house and the Bull Tavern before ascending the sloped sides of the Bluff.
+From this commanding viewpoint, covered by trees, the Regulars watched Colonial militia advance toward the Tavern, a building that Reading militia man Rev. Edmund Foster knew as “Benjamin’s Tavern.”
 The British rear-guard then opened fire from the high ground at the Bluff and covered the lead elements of their column now ascending Fiske hill.
-Learn more about The Bloody Bluff!
-The "Bloody" Bluff (U.S. National Park Service) (nps.gov)
+Learn more about The "Bloody" Bluff (U.S. National Park Service) (nps.gov).

 Utilizing scattered tree lots, stone walls, piles of rail fence, and boulders, colonial Militia staged themselves around the Bay Road.
 In the distance the long column of weary and battered redcoats struggled toward Lexington; their ammunition nearly exhausted and ranks on the verge of collapse.
 As they climbed the winding road on Fiske Hill, Reading Minuteman Edmond Foster recalled;